 Jennifer K. Moses.
 We entered into an employment agreement with Ms. Moses with respect to her service as Vice President of Finance on May 10, 2016, which was subsequently amended and restated on May 8, 2019 in connection with her appointment as Chief Financial Officer of the Company.
-Under the terms of the agreement, as amended, Ms. Moses is entitled to an initial annual base salary of \$350,000 and her 2020 base salary was \$403,000.
-Ms. Moses is eligible to receive an annual bonus of up to 35% of her then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.
+Under the terms of the agreement, as amended, Ms. Moses is entitled to an initial annual base salary of \$350,000 and her 2021 base salary was \$443,300.
+Ms. Moses is eligible to receive an initial annual bonus of up to 35% of her then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors and her 2021 target annual bonus is 40% of her 2021 base salary.

 Mark Avagliano.
 We entered into an executive employment agreement with Mr. Avagliano with respect to his service as Chief Business Officer on July 29, 2019.
-Under the terms of the agreement, Mr. Avagliano is entitled to an initial annual base salary of \$425,000 and his 2020 salary was \$432,000.
-Mr. Avagliano is eligible to receive an annual bonus of up to 35% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.
+Under the terms of the agreement, Mr. Avagliano is entitled to an initial annual base salary of \$425,000 and his 2021 base salary was \$447,120.
+Mr. Avagliano is eligible to receive an initial annual bonus of up to 35% of his thencurrent base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors and his 2021 target annual bonus is 40% of his 2021 base salary.
 The agreement also provides for reimbursement of certain of Mr. Avagliano's relocation expenses in an amount of up to \$100,000.

 Rajesh K. Malik, M.D.
 We entered into an executive employment agreement with Dr. Malik with respect to his service as Chief Medical Officer on July 1, 2014, which was subsequently amended on May 5, 2017 and June 12, 2019.
-Under the terms of the agreement, as amended, Dr. Malik is entitled to an annual base salary of \$375,000 and his 2020 salary was \$425,000.
-Dr. Malik is eligible to receive an annual bonus of up to 35% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.
+Under the terms of the agreement, as amended, Dr. Malik is entitled to an initial annual base salary of \$375,000 and his 2021 base salary was \$439,875.
+Dr. Malik is eligible to receive an initial annual bonus of up to 35% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors and his 2021 target annual bonus is 40% of his 2021 base salary.

-Soma Gupta.
-We entered into an executive employment agreement with Ms. Gupta with respect to her service as Chief Commercial Officer on March 31, 2020.
-Under the terms of the agreement, Ms. Gupta is entitled to an initial annual base salary of \$425,000 and her 2020 salary was \$425,000.
-Ms. Gupta is eligible to receive an annual bonus of up to 35% of her then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.
-The agreement also provides for reimbursement of certain of Ms. Gupta's relocation expenses in an amount of up to \$100,000.
+Andrew Perry.
+We entered into an executive employment agreement with Mr. Perry with respect to his service as Chief Commercial Officer on July 28, 2021.
+Under the terms of the agreement, Mr. Perry is entitled to an initial annual base salary of \$425,000 and his 2021 base salary was \$425,000.
+Mr. Perry is eligible to receive an annual bonus of up to 40% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors.

-Outstanding Equity Awards at 2020 Fiscal Year-End
+Outstanding Equity Awards at 2021 Fiscal Year-End

-The following table shows grants of stock options outstanding on the last day of fiscal 2020 held by each of the executive officers named in the Summary Compensation Table.
+The following table shows grants of stock options and unvested restricted stock units outstanding on the last day of fiscal 2021 held by each of the executive officers named in the Summary Compensation Table.